 Jobs are assigned to a small team of workers who collaborate to make the best quality parts as quickly as possible.
 Each team member is accountable for the success of the group as a whole and will push each other to make sure the job gets done in a timely and efficient manner.

 Why?
 Because each team member’s ability to make a bonus depends on the performance of the whole group, and nobody wants to be the guy who costs everyone else their pay.

 Step 2: Double-Checking Every Design

 Before any metal gets put through the factory floor, the design of the basket is double and triple-checked to make sure that it will meet the specifications of your process.
 Advanced computer simulation software such as Autodesk runs the basket design through a virtual stress test that identifies weaknesses or problems in the design that may cause it to not work.

 For example, the simulation can test for how long the material of the basket can withstand exposure to certain chemicals and temperatures without losing shape while loaded with your parts as well as the effects of repeated exposure to your parts washing/finishing process.

 If the basket design fails the test, it goes back to the drawing board and gets reworked until it can pass.

-Step 3: Giving the Team the Tools They Need to Get the Job Done
+Step 3: Giving the Team the Tools They Need

 Even the most skilled workers in the world would have difficulty making baskets that could meet the incredibly tight tolerances of the aerospace industry using only manual labor.
 Manual laborers get tired, worn out, bored, and even injured, limiting their ability to make two baskets that meet the same tolerances, let alone 200 baskets.